Autumn Dream – Face Cream

 Glycerin 3

 Xanthan Gum 0.2 (I realized my carbopol ultrez 21 had expired so I could only use the xanthan gum.
-If, however, you do own that carbomer, you could add 0.3 of it and lower xanthan gum to 0.15 or 0.1.
+I would have wanted to add it at 0.3% and lower xanthan gum to 0.15 or 0.1.
 With only xanthan gum the cream comes out anyway but it has a better touch if it contains carbomer) 😉

 Phase B